bcoles/kasld/docs/testing.md

 the target fails, and it asserts a binary exists for every harness in the tree, so one the build never reached cannot pass as one that built cleanly.
 Needs a compiler that links `-fsanitize=fuzzer`; skips loudly otherwise.

+**`check-clang-build`** — A compiler whose assembler is not GNU as builds every component.
+The tree is built with gcc everywhere — the host, the seventeen musl cross targets, CI — so `check-components-built` can only ask its question of a gcc build, and nothing asked it of any other.

+Three inline-asm blocks switched the assembler to Intel syntax and then referred to operands, which the compiler substitutes in *its* syntax: `%0` arrives `%`-prefixed inside a region declaring no prefix.
+GNU as tolerates that and clang's integrated assembler does not, so four leak components failed to compile under clang — silently, because the component recipe removes a target whose compile failed so the rest still build. `check-asm-syntax` now forbids that construct; this forbids the class it belongs to.

+It builds through `make` rather than assembling its own command line, so it cannot pass while the real build fails, and into a scratch `BUILD_DIR` rather than `./build`, so the guards that sweep `build/*/` do not silently gain a target as a side effect of this one running.
+Roughly ten seconds; skips when no clang is installed, and CI installs one for `check-fuzz-harnesses` already.

 **`check-property-arches`** — Every supported architecture has BOTH whole-engine property tests — `test_full_engine_property_<arch>` and